ansonl/ansonl.github.io/reference/toyota-corolla-cross-hybrid-spare-wheel-holder-directions.md

    ![4](/assets/images/reference/cch-tire-mount-assembly/5-p3-in-place.webp)

 7. Slide **Part 3** over **Part 1** and **Part 2** from the left.
 The grooves in the parts should fit into each other without excessive force.

+> 🩹 The non-metal parts in this kit can be patched with super glue.

 ### Spare Tire